 You are watching: Match each definition and example to the level of protein structure.

-Reference: "THE KINEMAGE: A TOOL FOR SCIENTIFIC COMMUNICATION" D.C.
-Richardson and J.S.
+Reference: "THE KINEMAGE: A device FOR clinical COMMUNICATION" D.C.
+Richardson and also J.S.
 Richardson (1992) Protein Science 1: 3-9.
-Also Trends in Biochem.
+Additionally Trends in Biochem.
 Sci.
 (1994) 19: 135-8.

-Text adapted from: Demo5_4a.kinPrimary Structure (1˚)
+Text adjusted from: Demo5_4a.kinPrimary structure (1˚)

 The Alpha Helix

-Types of Beta Sheets Observed in Proteins
+Types the Beta Sheets it was observed in Proteins

 The Beta Turn

 Gamma turns are three-residue turns which often incorporate a hydrogen bond between the C=O of residue i and the N-H of residue i+2.